 Sending email from software deployments

 Some software packages try to send email over specific ports.
-However, Google Compute Engine does not allow outbound connections on port 25.
+However, Compute Engine does not allow outbound connections on port 25.
 To send email from the instances that host your software packages, you must follow the tutorial on sending mail. on your instances.